+Press

+to move to the next

+frequency down the band

+(whether or not a listenable

+station is located there).
+Hold the

+control to move through the

+frequencies quickly.

-- Press to move to the next frequency down the band (whether or not a listenable station is located there).
-Hold the control to move through the frequencies quickly. - Press b to move to the next frequency up the band (whether or not a listenable station is located there).
+• Press to move to the next frequency up the band (whether or not a listenable station is located there).
 Hold for quick movement.

-Disc adjust for CD mode
+Tune adjust for CD mode